Build a Killer Customer Persona that Works in 5 Minutes

-But today I’ve pulled out an old favorite I personally love to use: the 5 minute customer persona.
+Today we are showing you an old favorite we love to use during the acceleration program: the 5 minute customer persona.
 It’s quick, it’s dirty, but it’s a great way of challenging your thinking about what your company is really selling.

 Why do a customer persona?